 Solo Travel With Kids: The Teenage Years

 Well, well, well, now we are entering the danger zone.
-While babies are happily napping in a stroller as you are sailing the seven seas and a schoolchild excitedly helps you setting the sails, a teenager will be prone to complain and criticize.
+While babies are happily napping in a stroller as you are sailing the seven seas and a schoolchild excitedly helps you set the sails, a teenager will be prone to complain and criticize.

 It’s a shame since, during the teenage years, you finally don’t need to care’n’control all the time.
 You are finally in the position to let your hair down.

-It could be so fun.
+It could be so much fun.
 Yet, often it isn’t and the earlier you don’t bother about the long face, the faster you’ll relax and thusly avoid many conflicts.

 What the Teenage Years Taught Me to Do And to Pack